 Prairie Public Collection

-BD: Christine, why don’t you tell me your
+BD: Christine, why don’t you tell me your name?

 CJ: Christine Gross Jundt.